BlaqueDevs/se-assignment-day-5-technical-writing-and-review-sithandekile/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
        the product name,what the product is all about,the key features of the product,and the targeted audience.
 ## 12. How can you succinctly convey the purpose and key features of a product?
+       by stating the problem the product it solves, stating how the product solves it,staing how different it is from other products and what the user will bennefit from the product